silvermine/videojs-chromecast/README.md

 #### Configuration options

 ##### Plugin configuration
-* **`plugins.chromecast.buttonText`** - the text to display inside of the button component.
-The text defaults to "Chromecast" and is used for accessibility purposes, so it is visually hidden by default.
 * **`plugins.chromecast.receiverAppID`** - the string ID of a custom [Chromecast receiver app][cast-receiver] to use.
 Defaults to the [default Media Receiver ID][def-cast-id].